-5 Tips for Professional Personal Branding on LinkedIn
+5 Tips for professional personal branding on LinkedIn

 LinkedIn is where you present the professional version of yourself online.
 In this era of the internet, a prospective employer will often Google shortlisted candidates.
 Due to LinkedIn's search engine authority and strong user base, your LinkedIn profile is likely to be amongst the first Google results.